smarty/changelog/cloud/us-street-data.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2025.01.K - 2025-01-28
+We are beginning our phased rollout of us-street-data 2025.01.K.
+This process is scheduled to be completed by 2025-01-30 00:00:00 UTC.
+Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.
+This deploy also has a corresponding us-street-api change to 5.9.32.
+Changes:
+- No longer report rooftop geocodes for invalid post office boxes.

 ## 2025.01.E - 2025-01-22
 We are beginning our phased rollout of us-street-data 2025.01.E.
 This process is scheduled to be completed by 2025-01-24 00:00:00 UTC.
 Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.
 This deploy also has a corresponding us-street-api change to 5.9.31.